zhang1career/rule-engine/docs/api/API_DOCUMENTATION.md

    - If it's a rule, directly execute rule calculation
    - If it's a rule group, select rule based on user hash and rule probability, then execute
 3. Return calculation result of the last executed item
-4. Asynchronously send calculation result to message queue (RabbitMQ) for subsequent processing
+4. Asynchronously send calculation result to message queue (Kafka) for subsequent processing

 **Notes**:
 - This interface is synchronous blocking and will wait for rule calculation to complete before returning result